dhermes/example-terraform-provider/README.md

-   make start-postgres              Starts a PostgreSQL database running in a Docker container and set up users make stop-postgres               Stops the PostgreSQL database running in a Docker container make restart-postgres            Stops the PostgreSQL database (if running) and starts a fresh Docker container make require-postgres            Determine if PostgreSQL database is running; fail if not make psql                        Connects to currently running PostgreSQL DB via `psql` as app user make psql-admin                  Connects to currently running PostgreSQL DB via `psql` as admin user
+   make start-postgres              Starts a PostgreSQL database running in a Docker container and set up users make stop-postgres               Stops the PostgreSQL database running in a Docker container make restart-postgres            Stops the PostgreSQL database (if running) and starts a fresh Docker container make clear-database              Deletes data from all existing tables make require-postgres            Determine if PostgreSQL database is running; fail if not make psql                        Connects to currently running PostgreSQL DB via `psql` as app user make psql-admin                  Connects to currently running PostgreSQL DB via `psql` as admin user